Low-Dose CT Lung Cancer Screening

 Detecting lung cancer at its earliest stage, and having it surgically removed, means a person can expect a five-year survival rate closer to 53 percent.
 Yet only 15 percent of cases are diagnosed at such an early stage.

-People at high risk for lung cancer who benefit from annual screening with low-dose CT according to new guidelines published by the U.S. Preventive Services Task Force are between 55* and 80 years old and smoked at least an estimated
+People at high risk for lung cancer who benefit from annual screening with low-dose CT according to new guidelines published by the U.S. Preventive Services Task Force are between 55* and 80 years old, currently smoke or quit in the last 15 years, and smoked at least an estimated

 - 1 pack a day for 30 years OR

-- 2 packs a day for 15 years, unless you quit smoking more than 15 years ago.
+- 2 packs a day for 15 years

 *If you are younger than 55, high false-positive rates in lung cancer screening may have more harms than benefits, leading to more radiation from more imaging, anxiety, and in some cases, lung surgery to determine a diagnosis.